Skip to main content

 Health service organisations implementing the Colonoscopy Clinical Care Standard are required to:

-5. the Quality Statements (or part of a quality statement) that are its responsibility and determine which indicators are to be monitored, in line with the guidance provided at Attachment 1
+1. the Quality Statements (or part of a quality statement) that are its responsibility, in line with the guidance provided at Attachment 1

-7. the requirement for procedural specialists to provide evidence of certification and recertification as part of the credentialing process
+4. the requirement for procedural specialists to provide evidence of certification and recertification as part of the credentialing process and how this will be monitored

-8. provide procedural specialist clinicians with a copy of the policy or procedure relating to its implementation of the Quality Statements and the indicators being monitored
+6. Provide proceduralist clinicians with a copy of the policy or procedure relating to implementation of the Quality Statements and the indicators being monitored

-9. implement the Quality Statements and monitor indicators that are its responsibility
+7. Implement the Quality Statements that are its responsibility

-10. use the Colonoscopy Clinical Care Standard indicators and other performance data to monitor variations in practice against expected health outcomes and to provide feedback to clinicians on their practice.
+8. Implement systems for the collection of agreed the Colonoscopy Clinical Care Standard indicators and other data to monitor variations in practice against expected health outcomes.

 Assessors are required to review evidence that the health service organisation has:

-• provided procedural specialist clinicians with written advice of the Quality Statement for which the organisation is responsible from the Colonoscopy Clinical Care Standard
+• Provided procedural specialist clinicians with written advice of the Quality Statements for which the organisation is responsible from the Colonoscopy Clinical Care Standard

-• applied the requirements set out in the Quality Statements and monitored indicators for the Colonoscopy Clinical Care Standard
+• Applied the requirements set out in the Quality Statements and monitored indicators relevant to the service setting for the Colonoscopy Clinical Care Standard

 Where the health service organisation has met these requirements, this supports compliance with elements of Actions 1.23, 1.24, 1.27b, 1.28a,b.